IBM/AISteer360/docs/tutorials/add_new_steering_method.md

 steering method is dictated by what aspects of the model the method influences.
 Please refer to the conceptual guide on [model steering](../concepts/steering.md) for information on choosing the appropriate category for your method.

-!!! note
-    This tutorial describes how to contribute a new steering method to the toolkit.
-For details on how the toolkit steers model behavior please see the [steering lifecycle](../dev_notes/steering_lifecycle.md) documentation.

 ## Required files

 Once you have determined the steering category, create the following files in `aisteer360/algorithms`: